solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 Duration 20 min.

 We will need the Azure Container registry later, so we use it as an example to get some secret to store.
+When building code it's important to control access to your systems.
+When adding usernames and passwords we need to secure these.

+In GitHub we do this by adding Secrets to our repository, there is also an option to store this on the organization level and give access to the secret inside the different repos

+It's important to note that in a production setting we would create separate secrets for each environment and lock down secrets editing.
+And even better use an azure vault to store our secrets.

 ### Task 1: Create container registry